Experience the Metaverse on a Spatial Reality Display

 Dreaming Up Virtual Worlds With Avatar

-In 2010 Sony, LG, Samsung, Panasonic, and many many others announced a commitment to making 3D the next generation of home entertainment.
+In 2010 Sony, LG, Samsung, Panasonic, and many many others announced a commitment to making 3D the next generation of home entertainment and the latest in display technologies.
 Coupled with the movie of the year Avatar, The 2010 Consumer Electronic Show was 3D Mania.
 The next years saw exponential growth in 3D television sales…

 2 million units were sold in 2010

 24 million units in 2011